 Several world language courses are offered to all students who meet the academic criteria.
 Please see Mars Area High School's current Course Selection Manual for additional information.

 How will my child’s grades be determined?

-Similar to traditional courses with multiple measures of student progress, The Mars Cyber Academy will assess student progress in a variety of ways.
+Similar to traditional courses with multiple measures of student progress, the Mars Area Cyber Academy will assess student progress in a variety of ways.
 Assessment tools may include journal entries, quizzes, tests, homework assignments, and written projects.
 However, a student may re-complete all work until he or she reaches mastery.
 Students are required to submit assignments to their teachers for evaluation and feedback.
 Teachers will assess mastery and provide timely quantitative feedback for all grades.